Enumeration

 Se ha completado el comando correctamente.

-Since cybervaca is a domain administrator, users in the Account Operators group can't change the password for that user.
+is a domain administrator, users in the Account Operators

-But what about the lothbrok user?
+user?
 That user is not a part of any administrator groups.

 So we should be able to change the password of that user, and dump the LAPS password.

-Again we use rpcclient.
+Again we use rpcclient

 ┌─[s1gh@fsociety]─[~/pivotapi]